vectorgrp/sil-kit/docs/api/lin.rst

 If multiple controllers have configured |LinFrameResponseMode_Tx| on the same LIN ID, a collision occurs on the bus, which is indicated by |LinFrameStatus_LIN_TX_ERROR|.

-Receiving Data from a slave
+Receiving data from a slave
 ___________________________

 Beside transmission acknowledgemets, the |FrameStatusHandler| is also used for reception.
 To receive data, the